 How to Make a Yarn Ball Solar System

 Yarn or string balls make beautiful holiday ornaments, but they also make really cool planets.
 To display this decorative project, hang the Sun from the center of a large round piece of cardboard.
-Hang the planets in orbit around the Sun.
-Another idea is to hang them from a wooden dowel in planet order from the Sun.
+Hang the planets in orbit around it.
+Another idea is to hang them from a wooden dowel in order of their distance from the Sun.
 Follow these instructions to create a fantastic yarn ball solar system:

 - yarn, assorted colors

 - tacky glue